easy-updates-manager/easy-updates-manager/readme.txt

 [youtube https://www.youtube.com/watch?v=Z6dPPv8Wttc]

+= Does Logging work with Jetpack Manage? =

+Not currently.

 = Additional Information and FAQ =

 For additional information and FAQs for Easy Updates Manager check out our <a href="https://github.com/easy-updates-manager/easy-updates-manager/wiki">wiki</a>.